-As the new inhabitant of the dining space at the Woodstock Golf Club, Millstream Tavern reawakens the location with a fresh concept and the farm-to-table fare upon which the Hudson Valley thrives.
-The restaurant is the latest offering by Shale Hill Hospitality Group, the brand behind The Dutch Ale House, Kitchen at Shale Hill Farm catering, and Windmill Wine & Spirits in Saugerties.
-With Millstream Tavern, it keeps to its hyperlocal roots to offer a refreshed, delectable take on country club dining in the Hudson Valley.
+As the newest inhabitant of the dining space at the Woodstock Golf Club, Millstream reawakens the location with a fresh concept and the farm-to-table fare upon which the Hudson Valley thrives.
+The restaurant is one of the numerous offerings by Shale Hill Hospitality Group, the brand behind The Dutch, Shale Hill Events, and Windmill Wine & Spirits in Saugerties, to name a few.
+With Millstream, it keeps to its hyperlocal roots to offer a refreshed, delectable take on country club dining in the Hudson Valley.

-“The location is phenomenal,” enthuses Dallas Gilpin, who co-owns Shale Hill Hospitality Group with her husband, Ted.
+“The location is phenomenal,” enthuses Dallas Gilpin, who works closely with operating partner Jennifer Oz LeRoy, to manage Shale Hill brands.
 “The original mill wheel is there.”

-In fact, that mill wheel is part of what attracted the Gilpins, both history lovers, to the 1700s millhouse space.
+In fact, that mill wheel is part of what attracted Dallas and her husband, Ted, both history lovers, to the 1700s millhouse space.
 Although they weren’t looking to open a new eatery when a friend of theirs mentioned the location to them, a visit to Woodstock revealed a spot that was brimming with potential.

 “It was a diamond in the rough,” Gilpin observes.
 “That location on the water is heavenly.
 It just needed some love.”

-So, in true Shale Hill fashion (remember The Dutch renovation, anyone?), the Gilpins commenced a gut renovation beginning in December 2020.
+In true Shale Hill fashion (remember The Dutch renovation, anyone?), the Gilpins commenced a gut renovation beginning in December 2020.
 The overhaul required a complete kitchen update and the construction of a new bar, but the effort was well worth it.
-A handful of months later, Millstream Tavern was ready to open for lunch service on April 1, with dinner service now available as well.
+A handful of months later, Millstream was ready to open in the Hudson Valley.

 “We have a core set of passions,” she explains.
 “One is being in a historic space.
 Two is a love and passion for local, high quality food in a different way.
 Three is the space being very well cared for, thoughtfully planned, and decorated.
 It’s the best experience from the moment guests walk in the door.”